Coleus Not Growing

 Symptoms

-- growth that has visibly slowed compared to earlier in the season
+- a pace of growth that has visibly slowed compared with how the same plant grew earlier in the season

 Causes